 At the end of the orientation, if you decide we are the right fit for you, we will collect a $20 volunteer fee for each individual who will be volunteering with us, which includes both adult and youth volunteers.
 The $20 fee is for administrative processing and materials/supplies necessary for your orientation and training as a volunteer at DCHS.
 This fee helps to ensure that the vast majority of our funding is spent directly on animal welfare.
 You will receive an I.D. name badge, an official DCHS volunteer t-shirt, a DCHS folder for your orientation, and role-specific training packets.
 The packets include DCHS staff contact information and shelter hours for your reference.
 Financial hardship scholarships may be available on a case-by-case basis.
 In addition, if you would like to become a new DCHS member for an additional $35 you will receive $5 off of the volunteer fee – only $50 for your volunteer materials and a DCHS membership!
 (We are unable to offer a scholarship for or reduction of membership fees).

-Step 3: Attend TRAINING for your volunteer position.
+Step 4: Attend TRAINING for Your Volunteer Position.

 You will meet with a designated staff member or volunteer who will train you in your new role and finalize your volunteer schedule.

-After these three steps are completed, you're ready to volunteer!
-Please be aware that this process can take up to a month, depending on timing, position desired and other factors, so we appreciate your patience and hope that your commitment to volunteering remains strong.
+After these four steps are completed, you're ready to volunteer!
+Please be aware that this entire process can take up to 1-2 months, depending on timing, position desired and other factors, so we appreciate your patience and hope that your commitment to volunteering remains strong.
 Thank you for your interest in becoming part of our volunteer team!

 Dane County Humane Society